 During the hours he spent nailed to the cross, the Lord spoke seven times, and these memorable utterances from the cross have come to be known as “The Seven Words”.
 They were his last words.
 In seven brief utterances Jesus proclaimed the most profound sermon that has ever been preached, a beautiful synopsis of the gospel.
 In these words we have a summary of the extraordinary character of our Lord, and of God's plan for humankind.
 The “Sermon of the Seven Words” has inspired countless sermons and writings down through the centuries.
 J.S.
-Bach offers us a deeply moving rendition of the sublime spirit of this Biblical text in his Saint Matthew's Passion.
+Bach offers us a deeply moving rendition of the sublime spirit of this Biblical text in his “Saint Matthew's Passion”.
 In the 18th century J. Haydn composed, by commission, a much appreciated work on “The Seven Words”, in which he also put this unforgettable passage to music.

 In this meditation for Holy Week I would like to share just one aspect of “The Seven Words” which, when I discovered it, left an indelible impression on me.
-I am referring to the content of these words, of course, but in particular to the order in which they are uttered; at first glance the order may seem arbitrary, but a closer study shows that the way in which they are ordered is deeply significant, as it reflects the Lord's priorities, and is a truly beautiful reflection of the character and the heart of the character and heart of the Good Shepherd.
+I am referring to the content of these words, of course, but in particular to the order in which they are uttered; at first glance the order may seem arbitrary, but a closer study shows that the way in which they are ordered is deeply significant, as it reflects the Lord's priorities, and is a truly beautiful reflection of the character and the heart of the Good Shepherd.
 To my mind, it is on the cross that the character of Christ reaches its greatest splendour.
 During the hours of deepest darkness, his words shine like radiant gold.
 Plumbing the depths of these “Seven Words” by Jesus has not only helped me to love him more, but it has also, over the years, shaped the way I approach other people, in particular those who are suffering.

 The pastoral heart of Jesus on the cross

 The sensitivity of Jesus towards his neighbour, his love and concern for those who were with him, reach a climactic apotheosis in these brief utterances.
 The most natural reaction in the hours leading up to the enactment of a death sentence is that the person becomes completely focused on himself, on his own thoughts and emotions, withdrawing from those around him in a perfectly logical and understandable process of self-absorption.
-Even when it is a death resulting from terminal illness, we all understand that the dying person's mind is not centred on others, on those that accompany him or her, but on themselves.
+Even when it is a death resulting from terminal illness, we all understand that the dying person's mind is not centered on others, on those that accompany him or her, but on themselves.
 On the cross, what happens is exactly the opposite: Jesus is oblivious to himself and his own needs (which he will express only afterwards) and he focuses his attention on those that are with him, whether they be his enemies -those who are torturing him-, two unknown individuals -the two men being crucified with him- or someone as close to him as his own mother.
 In each case, the words he utters are precisely those that these people need to hear.
 To each individual the Lord speaks in accordance with their deepest need, just as it was prophesied that he would 400 years before:

 the Chief Shepherd (1 Pet.
 5:4) died pastoring his sheep.
 The words of Jesus on the cross are a treasure in which the essence of his divine nature and the essence of the Gospel itself are compressed: his deep love towards every single individual, without exception, his exquisite sensitivity towards those who suffer, his wisdom in speaking to each one in accordance with their particular need.
 In the first three “words” Jesus shows an intense concern for those who were closest to him, all those whom, at that moment of great anguish and pain, he regarded as his “neighbour”.
 Each one received the word that he or she needed most:

 Words of forgiveness for his enemies

-Father, forgive them, for they do not know what they are doing (Luke 23:34).
+Father, forgive them, for they do not know what they are doing (Luke 23:34 NIV).

 Jesus dies forgiving.
 The whole saving act of crucifixion was in fact a symbol of divine forgiveness (John 3:14-15).
 But it was appropriate to make this forgiveness explicit with clear, resonant words and with the emotional strength and spiritual authority that he gives them.
 When he cries out

 On the cross, Jesus teaches us that forgiveness, as opposed to reconciliation, can be unilateral, and does not require the involvement of both parties.
 I can, and I must, forgive my offender even if they have not asked for my forgiveness.
 Stephen, under the rain of stones that was ending his life, was the first of Jesus' followers to follow his Lord and Master's example (Acts 7:60).
 We are also called to do likewise.